jwplayer/jwplayer-documentation/developer-guide/docs/advertising/set-up-video-player-bidding.md

   }
 });
 ```

+!!!important
+If you use DFP for mediation, be sure to set up line items within your <a href="https://support.jwplayer.com/articles/set-up-video-player-bidding#google-ad-manager-required-setup" target="_blank">Google Ad Manager account</a>.
+!!!

 **7**.
 Add a `bidders` array to the `bids` object that defines the applicable `name`, `id`, `pubid`, and `type` for one or more ad partners.
 Use the [advertising.bids.bidders](../../customization/configuration-reference/#advertising-bids-bidders) to configure this object.